 As we’ve learned, however, there’s another dimension.
 Like the written word itself, typography is a vessel for what you invest.
 What you get out of it depends on what you put in.

-Still, these experiences have taught me that I can’t persuade everyone.
+But these experiences have also taught me that I can’t persuade everyone.
 And that’s fine too.
 Over the years, I’ve received hundreds of messages from Practical Typography readers who have put these principles to work and immediately noticed the difference in how others respond.
 These messages are gratifying.
 But maybe it’s better if the skeptics persist.
 Because once everyone adopts good typography, it will no longer be our secret weapon.